Generate more revenue by ranking higher in search engines with SEO.

 When you search for something in Google, Bing, or whatever search engine you use, do you ever wonder how they decide what comes up first, second, third, etc.?
 How did they pick the websites and the order they appear in?

 Very few people know the actual algorithm that sorts all of the websites on the internet, but we do know some of it.

 We know enough that we can use that little bit of knowledge to optimize our websites for the search engines to rank higher, thus bring in more traffic for specific keywords.

 When Generation X, Millennials, and the younger generations need something they just search for it online.
 A lot of millennials are reaching the age where they are getting married, buying houses, having kids, and fulfilling what was once called “The American Dream”.
 When millennials need a home designed, they search for building designers online.
 They don’t pick up phone books and turn pages; they pick up their phones and ask Siri to find it for them.

-You need to be in the search engines where they’re going to look.
+You need to be in the search engines where people are looking for your services.
+(Tweet that)

 Of course, you have to have a website first.
 I’ve seen a few designers who only use Houzz pages.
 Houzz is a great place to have a page and an excellent tool for marketing your designs (which we’ll talk about in a future post), but it is not the best place to host your only website page on the internet.